 Office: ASC 202B

 Phone: (213) 740-3947

-Tom Hollihan is the Director of Doctoral Studies at the USC Annenberg School for Communication and Journalism, and currently chairs the Executive Committee of the USC U.S.-China Institute.
+Tom Hollihan was the associate dean 1997-2007 at the USC Annenberg School for Communication and Journalism, and has held a variety of other leadership roles.
+He chairs the Executive Committee of the USC U.S.-China Institute.

 Professor Hollihan’s research focuses on argumentation, political communication, media diplomacy, contemporary rhetorical criticism, and the impact of globalization on public deliberation.
 Hollihan has published in the International Journal of Communication, Quarterly Journal of Speech, Rhetoric and Public Affairs, Argumentation and Advocacy, Communication Quarterly, Western Journal of Communication, Southern Speech Communication Journal, Controversia, Speaker and Gavel, and Debate Issues.